 Align is a mid-sized, global digital infrastructure provider.
 Their services include designing and building data centers, migrating businesses to new data centers and to the cloud, relocating offices and trading floors, cybersecurity, audio-visual installations, and every imaginable aspect of workplace technology and outsourced IT support.
 If you had trouble making it through that sentence, then you can imagine how interesting it was designing them a coherent and inviting website.

 Production of the website is still in progress.
-Here are a couple of case-studies / “success stories.”
-Previous versions had been a mix of technical jargon and middle-management-speak.
+Here’s our mockup, along with a couple of case-studies / “success stories.”
+Original versions had been a mix of technical jargon and middle-management-speak.
 The new voice is about clarity, with an emphasis on the personal relationships Align fosters with its clients.